ibm-cloud-docs/virtual-servers/vsi_managing.md

 * **Power On/Off**

     If the device has been powered off, the device remains in the power off state and must be manually powered on by repeating the steps above.
 Users may not interact with a device when a device is powered off.
 If the device has been powered on, normal interaction may take place.
 It will remain on until further action is taken.
+If the virtual server supports the suspend billing feature, billing is suspended for some compute resources.
+You cannot complete all management actions on an instance until billing is resumed.
+Suspend billing is only supported on new provisions, not existing instances.
+For more information, see [About suspend billing](vsi_about_suspend.html).

 * **Rename**